 - 2021 Tennessee RiverLine Award - Excellence in River Animation

 The Tennessee RiverLine announced the winners of its 2021 awards at the 5th annual Summit held January 25 and 26, 2022.
 Paducah-McCracken County received the Excellence in River Animation award for demonstrating an exemplary commitment to breaking down access barriers to river spaces and experiences through river animation programming that is safe, inclusive and innovative.
 Paducah/McCracken County’s local leadership team have taken a thoughtful and deliberate approach to river animation event planning.
-Training experiences at local pools and multiple small events on area rivers are helping build a culture of safe and inclusive paddling among diverse community members and organizations, highlighted through the leadership of the River Discovery Center and an emerging collaboration with the Oscar Cross Boys & Girls Club.
+Training experiences at local pools and multiple small events on area rivers are helping build a culture of safe and inclusive paddling among diverse community members and organizations, highlighted through the leadership of the Inland Waterways Museum (previously known as River Discovery Center) and an emerging collaboration with the Oscar Cross Boys & Girls Club.

 - Phase I - Paducah/McCracken County Selected as Pilot Community for Tennessee RiverLine Partnership